oddbird/oddsite/content/2016/09/06/css-grid-layout.rst

 CSS Grid Layout to the rescue
 -----------------------------

 Well, CSS Grid Layout is in the far distant future.
-It doesn’t have much browser support at the moment so if you wanted to start using it on a production site you’ll want to wrap it in an ``@supports`` conditional.
+It doesn’t have much browser support at the moment so if you want to use it on a production site you may want to use Feature Queries.
+By wrapping your code in an ``@supports`` conditional, it will check to see if the browser has support for the property/value pair in the parentheses, and if so, will use what is inside the @supports brackets.
+If the browser doesn't have support for `display: grid` or if the browser doesn't even know what Feature Queries are, then it ignores the block of code.

 .. code:: scss